 FLSE facilitates co-operation and collaboration between its members and partners by identifying and providing opportunities for professional development and leadership growth FLSE is committed to working closely with leaders across the wider community, to ensure that they receive the support they need to carry through their roles and responsibilities.
 A key aspiration of the FLSE is that by sharing best practice and leadership insights we will improve outcomes for children and young people.

-NSENDF Representative: Mr Barry Payne (Chair of FLSE)
+NSENDF Representative: Mr Mark Dale-Emberton (Chair of FLSE)

 Contact details of organisation: